Caring for Someone With Mesothelioma

 If you’re a mesothelioma caregiver, it’s normal to experience a range of feelings, from sadness and exhaustion to a sense of purpose and meaning in helping someone you love.

-Mesothelioma caregivers are a key part of a patient’s cancer care team.
-They help their loved one make appointments, travel to and from hospitals, do daily chores like cleaning and grocery shopping, and so much more.
+Mesothelioma caregivers are a key part of a patient’s cancer team.
+They can help schedule appointments, travel to and from treatment, do daily chores like cleaning or grocery shopping, and provide emotional support.

 Caregivers have an important role, but it can quickly become physically and emotionally taxing.
-For this reason, it’s critical for caregivers to get help and support from family, friends and community members, support groups, and other organizations.
+It’s critical for caregivers to get help and support from family and friends, as well as community members, support groups, and other organizations.

-To provide the best care for your loved one, you must first take care of yourself.
-Download our Free Self-Care for Caregivers Guide today for practical tips and advice to help you prioritize your own well-being.
+To provide the best care for your loved one, you first have to take care of yourself.
+Download our Free Self-Care for Caregivers Guide now for practical tips and advice to help you prioritize your own well-being.

 5 Tips for Mesothelioma Caregivers

-If you’ve taken on the role of caregiver for your loved one with mesothelioma, there are some tips to know to help you manage your workload, stress levels, and competing priorities.
+If you’re caring for someone with mesothelioma, these tips can help you manage your workload, stress levels, and competing priorities.

 - Prepare for your new role.
-Gather as much information as you can to know what to expect moving forward.
-Mesothelioma Hope has a wealth of free resources we can share, and our Patient Advocates are always here to answer any questions you may have.
+Gather as much information as you can so you know what to expect.
+Mesothelioma Hope has many free resources we can share, and our Patient Advocates are always here to answer any questions you may have.

 - Accept help.
 Caregiving is a team effort, and you can’t bear the weight of it alone.
 Whether it’s from other family members, friends, community members, or volunteers, it’s important for you to get support.

 - Take care of your own needs.
 Mesothelioma caregiver burnout is very real, so you need to take care of yourself first and foremost.
-This includes allowing yourself to take breaks from your duties, prioritizing your physical and mental health, and asking for help.
+This includes taking breaks from your duties, prioritizing your physical and mental health, and asking for help.

 - Find community.
 Mesothelioma caregiver support groups and peer mentor programs are available in person and online.
 Joining a support group can help you find community with other caregivers who can share advice and a listening ear.